-Baggage check or airport check-in is a service offered by commercial airlines, allowing flyers to have their luggage carried in the cargo area of an airplane.
-Before passengers board their plane, they turn over their luggage to the airline; they are then united with their items at the destination.
+Baggage check or airport check-in is a service that every commercial airline offer to their customers.
+It allows the flyers to carry their luggage in the cargo area of an airplane.

-Checked luggage has a size and weight limit, and all excess requires a fee.
-Checked luggage restrictions vary from airline to airline, so it's important to find out about airline rules and baggage fees before you begin packing.
-Details can often be found on your itinerary, by selecting your airline from this page, or on the airline's website.
-Contact the airline if you have any questions.
+It is very important to find out about the airline rules and baggage fees before you begin packing.
+You can find out the details of the baggage on your itinerary by selecting your airline from this page or on the airline's website.
+Following are the rules that you must know

 Checking Your Luggage

-After your baggage has been checked and tagged, it's transported by conveyor belt into the baggage system.
-Out of sight, it's scanned by the Transportation Security Administration (TSA) or equivalent international authority to see if there are any prohibited items.
-If anything seems questionable, an agent will have to force your bag open for a search.
-If all is well, the luggage is prepared for loading.
+After your baggage is checked and tagged, it is transported by conveyor belt into the baggage system.
+Then it is scanned by the Transportation Security Administration (TSA) or equivalent international authority to check whether there are any prohibited items or not.
+If there is anything that seems to be questionable, then the agents have the right to open your bag for a search.

 Tips for Checking Baggage

-- Know the allowances and prohibitions, and follow them.
-Checked baggage restrictions vary, so be sure to get the correct information from your airline.
+You must be well aware of all the allowances and prohibitions and follow them.
+Checked baggage restrictions vary from airline to airline, so be sure to get the correct information from your airline.
 Contact them if anything is unclear.

-- Take laptops, cameras, and other sensitive items in your carry-on; never check them in.
-Security scanners may be harmful to these devices.
-They may also be more suceptible to theft.
-Do the same with medicine, prescriptions and personal medical supplies.
+It is also advisable to take laptops, cameras, and other sensitive items in your carry-on.
+Security scanners may be harmful to these devices and may also be more susceptible to theft.
+Do the same with medicine, prescriptions, and personal medical supplies.

-- Don't forget to secure all your bags with a padlock.
-Choose locks approved by the TSA, so TSA agents won't have to destroy your lock in case they need to search your bag.
+It is advisable to secure all your bags with the help of a padlock.
+Choose locks approved by the TSA, so TSA agents do not have to destroy your lock if they need to search your bag.

 You can have sturdy, waterproof bag tags with opaque covers to avoid displaying your identity to strangers.